DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 - ctx : change all text till the 'x'
 - dtx : delete all text till the next 'x'
 - dfx : same, but include the 'x'
-- Yp : duplicate lines
+- yp : duplicate lines
 - 3dk : delete current line and 4 lines in the upward direction.
 - :-3,.d : delete 3 lines above and the current line.
-- 2iHello <ESC> : insert Hello 2 times.
+- 2ihello <esc> : insert hello 2 times.

 <br>

-## Wrapping up
+## wrapping up

 - Understanding about the action and objects in VIM.